 8. Can I use multiple subwoofers in my home theater system?

 Yes, you can use multiple subwoofers in your home theater system.
-Using multiple subwoofers can help distribute the bass more evenly throughout the room and provide a more immersive listening experience.
+Multiple subwoofers can help distribute the bass evenly throughout the room, providing a more immersive listening experience.

-Overall, a subwoofer under $500 can greatly enhance your home theater experience.
-By considering the factors discussed above and choosing a reputable brand, you can find a subwoofer that fits your needs and budget.
+A subwoofer under $500 can significantly enhance your home theater experience.
+By considering the abovementioned factors and choosing a reputable brand, you can find a subwoofer that fits your needs and budget.